HarryPehkonen/tonic-theme/README.md

 ## Installation

-Soda theme is designed to work with the latest [development build](http://www.sublimetext.com/dev) of Sublime Text 3.
+Tonic theme is designed to work with the latest [development build](http://www.sublimetext.com/dev) of Sublime Text 3.

 ### Using Git